microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 leading to unnecessary state churning and invalidation of downstream components.

-Another approach that could be taken, would be to clone the `SharedTreeView` components (such as `StygianForest` and the `AnchorSet`) of the branch onto which the current `SharedTreeView` is being rebased, and apply the rebased edits to that clone.
+Another approach that could be taken, would be to clone the `SharedTreeView` components (such as the `Forest`, `TreeIndex`, and `AnchorSet`) of the branch onto which the current `SharedTreeView` is being rebased, and apply the rebased edits to that clone.
 The drawback of that approach is that this not only may cause invalidation in parts of the documents that are not actually changed by the rebase, but it also forces all consumers of these components to update/rebuild any references that might have had (such as anchors) to those components.

-The upshot is that `StygianForest` must tolerate the kind of changesets that results from such rebase operations.
+The upshot is that `SharedTreeView` must tolerate the kind of changesets that results from such rebase operations.
 This includes paying attention to the `RevisionInfo.rollbackOf` field on changesets in order to correctly distinguish edits that should lead to the production of repair data from edits that should not.

 ### Garbage-Collecting Repair Data